maxtoroq/maxtoroq.github.io/DbExtensions/docs/annotations.md

 ---
 title: Annotations
 ---
 Annotations provide metadata about your objects that allows DbExtensions generate commands for you.
-There are three attributes available for this purpose: [TableAttribute][1], [ColumnAttribute][2] and [AssociationAttribute][3].
+There are four attributes available for this purpose: [TableAttribute], [ColumnAttribute], [AssociationAttribute] and [ComplexPropertyAttribute].
 The use of these attributes is always required, DbExtensions doesn't infer any mapping between your objects and your database (no conventions).

 TableAttribute
 --------------